 The third small flame within the fire represents all of the children who are not yet born – those to whom we are collectively accountable in our efforts to pass on a better world.

-The circle around the flame represents our duty to protect the first while gaps in the circle – indicating East, West, North and South – welcome everyone to join the journey of reconciliation.
+The circle around the flame represents our duty to protect the fire while gaps in the circle – indicating East, West, North and South – welcome everyone to join the journey of reconciliation.

 Using the NCTR Logo